ch-hassansaeed/chrome-hello-world-extension/README.md

-# hello-world-chrome-extension
+# chrome-hello-world-extension

-A simple hello-world extension implementation for Google Chrome browser.
+it is the simple hello-world extension for Google Chrome browser.

+downlaod and import into developer mode for test and modify